cran-task-views/WebTechnologies/WebTechnologies.md

   We recommend using `r pkg("jsonlite")`.
   Check out the paper describing jsonlite by Jeroen Ooms <https://arxiv.org/abs/1403.2805>.
   `r pkg("jqr")` provides bindings for the fast JSON library 'jq'.
-  `r pkg("jsonvalidate")` validates JSON against a schema using the "is-my-json-valid" Javascript library;
+  `r pkg("jsonvalidate")` validates JSON against a schema using the "is-my-json-valid" JavaScript library;
-  `r pkg("ajv")` does the same using the 'ajv' Javascript library.
+  `r pkg("ajv")` does the same using the 'ajv' JavaScript library.
   `r pkg("ndjson")` supports the "ndjson" format.
 - *RSS/Atom*:
   `r github("datawookie/feedeR")` can be used to parse RSS or Atom feeds.